Yui Kobayashi: 2015–2024: Sakurazaka46

-Other ventures

-Kobayashi has been an exclusive model in fashion magazine with since July 27, 2018.
-Additionally, on 13 March 2019, she released a photo-book titled Kanjō no Kōzu (感情の構図), published by Kadokawa.
+Kobayashi became an exclusive model for fashion magazine with on July 27, 2018.
+On March 13, 2019, she released a photo-book titled Kanjō no Kōzu (感情の構図), published by Kadokawa.

 Kobayashi's first independent acting role was in the 2020 live-action adaptation of Wasteful Days of High School Girls by TV Asahi.
 She played the role of Lily Someya, a multiracial transfer student; Kobayashi dyed her hair blonde for the role.
 She will appear in Sakura, an upcoming movie to be released on 13 November 2020.

+On November 29, 2023, Kobayashi announced that she would be leaving Sakurazaka46 after her graduation concert on January 31–February 1, 2024 at the Yoyogi National Stadium.